cometa/Autonomia/ConvNet/README.md

 ## Video Acquisition

-Video is streamed from the car to the Autonomia Cloud server using the RTMP protocol at 30 frames per second, with a 240x320 resolution and H.264 encoding.
+Video is streamed from the car to the Vederly Cloud server using the RTMP protocol at 30 frames per second, with a 240x320 resolution and H.264 encoding.
 The streaming is controlled by the `video_start` and `video_stop` JSON/RPC methods.

 To acquire video for CNN training, the `video_start` method must be called with the `{'telem':true}` parameter.
 With this option, the video generated embeds steering and throttle servo values in the bottom left of each frame.